PostgreSQL DELETE Rows from Select

 WHERE id = 4;

-Delete Row in PostgreSQL
+Delete Row in PostgreSQL using pgAdmin

-Delete Row in PostgreSQL
+Delete Row in PostgreSQL using pgAdmin

-With Two conditions
+With Two Conditions

 Step 1) Login to your pgAdmin account.